 Between January 2019 and June 2023, the Street Transportation Department will undertake its largest and most comprehensive pavement maintenance program which entails accelerating pavement maintenance work on many of the city’s major streets.

 During this period, more than 250 major-street miles will be repaved as part of the accelerated pavement maintenance program.
 This represents a 300 percent increase compared to the number of major-street miles the city traditionally paves each year.

-The accelerated program will be accomplished in conjunction with the city’s pavement preservation program for local and collector streets, which typically includes 200 street miles per year.
+The accelerated program will be accomplished in conjunction with the city’s pavement preservation program for local and collector streets.
 The acceleration of the city's pavement maintenance program will significantly improve the condition of city streets.